MacDonnell of Antrim: 16th century

-On the death of James MacDonald, the sixth chief of the Clan MacDonald of Dunnyveg and Antrim, the Antrim Glens were seized by one of his younger brothers, Sorley Boy MacDonnell (Somhairle Buidh:Somhairle of the yellow hair).
-Somhairle is best known for establishing the MacDonnell clan in Antrim and resisting the campaign of Shane O'Neill and the English crown to expel the clan from Ireland.
+On the death of James MacDonald, the sixth chief of the Clan MacDonald of Dunnyveg and Antrim, the Antrim Glens were seized by one of his younger brothers, Sorley Boy MacDonnell (Somhairle Buidh, "Somhairle of the yellow hair").
+Sorley Boy is best known for establishing the MacDonnell clan in Antrim and resisting the campaign of Shane O'Neill and the English crown to expel it from Ireland.

-In 1565 under Sorley Boy MacDonnell the Clan MacDonnell of Antrim and Dunnyveg fought the Battle of Glentasie against Shane O'Neill.

-In April 1583 the MacDonnells, led by Sorley Boy MacDonnell, who had been fighting in the McQuillan-O'Cahan feud on the side of the McQuillan clan decided to backstab their allies.
-In the ensuing battle of Aura Edward McQuillan was killed bringing about the McQuillans rule over The Route as well as their seat of Dunluce Castle.
+In 1565, under Sorley Boy MacDonnell, it fought the Battle of Glentasie against Shane O'Neill.
+In April 1583 the MacDonnells, again led by Sorley Boy, who had been fighting in the McQuillan-O'Cahan feud on the side of the Clan McQuillan, decided to betray their allies.
+Edward McQuillan was killed in the ensuing Battle of Aura, bringing about the end of McQuillan rule over The Route and their seat of Dunluce Castle.

-Alaster, the eldest son of Sorley Boy was killed in 1585, his head was placed on a spike at Baile-atha-cliath (Dublin).
+Alaster, the eldest son of Sorley Boy, was killed in 1585, and his head was placed on a spike at Dublin.